 Virgin Voyages has created a following of people that love the brand and the experience.
 The cruise industry needs something like Virgin to offer unique vacations to the adult-only segment of the travel population.
 I feel like they are delivering – but I also fear they’re missing an opportunity to convert travelers that love cruise experiences, which may make the brand unsustainable.
 Not only does Virgin need to attract new cruise travelers in specific demographics (young, millennial, solo travelers, etc), they need to wow people that would otherwise seek a cruise on more traditional lines.

-Having sailed on the Valiant Lady recently with a group of friends, co-workers, and new found acquaintances, I thought it was a good opportunity to not sugarcoat the reality of the Virgin experience.
+Having sailed on the Valiant Lady recently with a group of friends, co-workers, and newfound acquaintances, I thought it was a good opportunity to not sugarcoat the reality of the Virgin experience.
 At the same time, we know the company is new and quickly learning the industry, so we will likely see many things improve over time.

-It’s also important to know though, while this is a candid overview of our Virgin & Valiant Lady experience, we did, overall really enjoy the voyage and would do it again, for the right price.
+It’s also important to know though, that while this is a candid overview of our Virgin & Valiant Lady experience, we did, overall really enjoy the voyage and would do it again, for the right price.
 But this commentary will not be well received by hard-core fanboys and fangirls of Virgin Voyages

 - People – the staff issues are bleeding over into the guest experience and are like caused by issues in the internal processes and technology challenges;